nikolim/katacoda-scenarios/ansible-mern/step4.md

         ipv4_address: 173.18.0.2
 </pre>

-We connected the container to the docker network with a fixed ip and expose port 28017.
+We connected the container to the docker network with a fixed IP and expose port 28017.
 This task will create and start the container.

 ## Add container to inventory

-To manage MangoDB container more easily in the future, we can also add this container to inventory.
+To manage MongoDB container more easily in the future, we can also add this container to inventory.

 Copy the following YAML to **tasks/mongodb.yml**: